zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 #### VIO-mono

-1. The average parallax of tracked features between current frame and the latest keyframe is beyonf a certain threshold.
+1. The average parallax of tracked features between current frame and the latest keyframe is beyond a certain threshold.
 To avoid rotation-only parallax, _rotation compensation_ via IMU integration is used.
 2. The number of tracked features goes below a certain threshold.

 #### ORB-SLAM (Surval of the fittest strategy)